wolfvictorOSI/Edge-Data-Store-Docs/V1/Configuration/EdgeSystemConfiguration.md

 }
 ```

 Allowable ports are in the range of 1024-65535.

 Before you change the default, ensure that no other service or application on the computer running the EdgeDataStore is using that port - only one application or service can use a port.
 The Edge Data Store must be restarted if the port number changes through the REST API.

-To change the Edge Data Store port you can save the JSON containing the new port number in the JSON fomrat above to a file named EdgePort.json and run the following script:
+1. Save the JSON containing the new port number in the JSON format above to a file named EdgePort.json and run the following script:

 ```bash
 curl -i -d "@EdgePort.json" -H "Content-Type: application/json" -X PUT http://localhost:5590/api/v1/configuration/system/port
 ```

-After the REST command completes, the Edge Data Store will need to be restarted for the change to take effect.
+2. After the REST command completes, restart Edge Data Store for the change to take effect.

-### Configuring Edge Data Store components
+### Configure Edge Data Store components

-The default System_Components.json file for the System component is below.
+The default System_Components.json file for the System component is the following.
 The Storage component is required for this initial release for Edge Data Store to run.
-With later releases of the Edge Data Store, the storage component may not be required.
+With later releases of Edge Data Store, the storage component may not be required.

 ```json
 [